- Distinguish between positive directions and negative directions.

-- Let the family member know that your goal is to help the child.
+- Let the family know that your goal is to help the child.

-- Ask the family member if he or she has experienced similar situations and if he or she is concerned.
+- Ask the family members if they have experienced similar situations and if they are concerned.

-- Tell the family member that you want to work with the family to help the child develop appropriate behavior and social skills.
+- Tell the family members that you want to work with them to help the child develop appropriate behavior and social skills.

-- Tell the family member about what is happening in the classroom or program but only after the family member understands that you are concerned about the child and are not blaming the family.
+- Tell the family members about what is happening in the classroom or program but only after they understand that you are concerned about the child, not blaming the family.

-- Offer to work with the family member in the development of a behavior support plan that can be used at home and in the classroom.
+- Offer to work with the family members in the development of a behavior support plan that can be used at home and in the classroom.

-- Emphasize that your focus will be to help the child develop the skills needed to be successful in the program.
+- Emphasize that your focus will be to help the child develop the skills needed to be successful in the classroom or program.
 The child needs instruction and support.

 - Stress that if you can work together, you are more likely to be successful in helping the child learn new skills.

 When there is reason to think that an individualized behavior support plan is necessary for a child, families should be involved from the very beginning.
 Families should participate in observations of the child, share their perspectives on concerns across home and the program, participate in developing a hypothesis about the child’s behavior, contribute strategies to the plan, and be involved in implementing and evaluating the plan.
-The National Center for Pyramid Model Innovations (NCPMI) provides numerous resources to help you involve families in every step of the behavior-support planning process.
+NCPMI provides numerous resources to help you involve families in every step of the behavior-support planning process.

-The Backpack Connection Series was created by TACSEI (Technical Assistance Center on Social Emotional Intervention for Young Children, which has since merged with NCPMI) to provide a way for staff and family members to work together to help young children develop social emotional skills and to reduce challenging behavior.
-Staff members may choose to send a handout home in each child’s backpack when a new strategy or skill is introduced to the program.
-Each Backpack Connection handout provides information that helps family members stay informed about what their child is learning in their program and specific ideas on how to use the strategy or skill at home.
+The Backpack Connection Series was created by TACSEI to provide a way for teachers and parents/caregivers to work together to help young children develop social-emotional skills and reduce challenging behavior.
+Teachers may choose to send a handout home in each child’s backpack when a new strategy or skill is introduced to the class.
+Each Backpack Connection handout provides information that helps parents stay informed about what their child is learning at school and specific ideas on how to use the strategy or skill at home.
 This series was developed in collaboration with Pyramid Plus: The Colorado Center for Social Emotional Competence and Inclusion and Bal Swan Children's Center in Broomfield, Colorado.

-You can access the entire list of Backpack Connection Series handouts on the NCPMI (National Center for Pyramid Model Innovations) website: http://challengingbehavior.cbcs.usf.edu/Implementation/family.html#collapse2
+You can access the entire list of Backpack Connection Series handouts on the NCPMI website: http://challengingbehavior.cbcs.usf.edu/Implementation/family.html#collapse2

 |Peace table||A spot in school-age programs where children can engage in social problem-solving and conflict resolution|